 Visualization of the TriMesh in 2D.
 Currently, explicit coloured TriMesh viewing is not supported, and therefore viewing falls back to uncoloured 2D TriMesh viewing.

-- •image_view (bool, optional) If True the ColouredTriMesh will be viewed as if it is in the image coordinate system. - •render_lines (bool, optional) If True, the edges will be rendered.
+•image_view (bool, optional) - If True the ColouredTriMesh will be viewed as if it is in the image coordinate system.

 •line_colour (See Below, optional) - The colour of the lines.
 Example options: